satellite-image-deep-learning/techniques/README.md

 * [TorchSat](https://github.com/sshuair/torchsat) is an open-source deep learning framework for satellite imagery analysis based on PyTorch.
 * [torchvision-enhance](https://github.com/sshuair/torchvision-enhance) -> Enhance PyTorch vision for semantic segmentation, multi-channel images and TIF file,...
 * [felicette](https://github.com/plant99/felicette) -> Satellite imagery for dummies.
 Generate JPEG earth imagery from coordinates/location name with publicly available satellite data.
-* [napari](https://napari.org) -> napari is a fast, interactive, multi-dimensional image viewer for Python.
-It’s designed for browsing, annotating, and analyzing large multi-dimensional images.
-By integrating closely with the Python ecosystem, napari can be easily coupled to leading machine learning and image analysis tools.
-[Example viewing Landsat-8 imagery](https://napari.org/tutorials/gallery#geospatial-data).
-Note that to view a 3GB COG I had to install the [napari-tifffile-reader](https://github.com/GenevieveBuckley/napari-tifffile-reader) plugin.
 * [EarthPy](https://github.com/earthlab/earthpy) -> A set of helper functions to make working with spatial data in open source tools easier. read[Exploratory Data Analysis (EDA) on Satellite Imagery Using EarthPy](https://towardsdatascience.com/exploratory-data-analysis-eda-on-satellite-imagery-using-earthpy-c0e186fe4293)
 * [detectree](https://github.com/martibosch/detectree) -> Tree detection from aerial imagery
 * [pylandstats](https://github.com/martibosch/pylandstats) -> compute landscape metrics
 * [ipyearth](https://github.com/davidbrochart/ipyearth) -> An IPython Widget for Earth Maps
 * [arosics](https://danschef.git-pages.gfz-potsdam.de/arosics/doc/about.html) -> Perform automatic subpixel co-registration of two satellite image datasets based on an image matching approach
 * [pygeometa](https://geopython.github.io/pygeometa/) -> provides a lightweight and Pythonic approach for users to easily create geospatial metadata in standards-based formats using simple configuration files

+## Python graphing and visualisation
 * [hvplot](https://hvplot.holoviz.org/) -> A high-level plotting API for the PyData ecosystem built on HoloViews.
 Allows overlaying data on map tiles, see [Exploring USGS Terrain Data in COG format using hvPlot](https://discourse.holoviz.org/t/exploring-usgs-terrain-data-in-cog-format-using-hvplot/1727)
+* [Pyviz](https://examples.pyviz.org/) examples include several interesting geospatial visualisations
+* [napari](https://napari.org) -> napari is a fast, interactive, multi-dimensional image viewer for Python.
+It’s designed for browsing, annotating, and analyzing large multi-dimensional images.
+By integrating closely with the Python ecosystem, napari can be easily coupled to leading machine learning and image analysis tools.
+[Example viewing Landsat-8 imagery](https://napari.org/tutorials/gallery#geospatial-data).
+Note that to view a 3GB COG I had to install the [napari-tifffile-reader](https://github.com/GenevieveBuckley/napari-tifffile-reader) plugin.

 ## Tools for image annotation
 If you are performing object detection you will need to annotate images with bounding boxes.
 Check that your annotation tool of choice supports large image (likely geotiff) files, as not all will.
 Note that GeoJSON is widely used by remote sensing researchers but this annotation format is not commonly supported in general computer vision frameworks, and in practice you may have to convert the annotation format to use the data with your chosen framework.
 There are both closed and open source tools for creating and converting annotation formats.